|A Gazetteer for the United States and Canada|

 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 Number of California Quarters Minted:

-The quarter for Yosemite National Park (located in central California) will be issued in 2010.
-It will be the third coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for Yosemite National Park (located in central California) was issued in 2010 and the third coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...

 In closing, please keep in mind that we can not guarantee the accuracy or timeliness of the information on this website, so use with care.
 We encourage you to double-check the information that is critical to you.